MoriEdan/ISOKIT/README.md

 These scripts do literally hundreds of things to secure your Windows 10 Image, You should read everything carefully.

 This ISOKit includes MSMG which has an incredible amount of functionality by itself.

-Everything you need/want for editing a windows image is right here.

  # IMAGE ADDITION SETUP